NAfME Federal Appropriations Update for Fiscal Year 2025

 Advocacy

-In addition to in-person advocacy on Capitol Hill, NAfME will continue to host online advocacy campaigns for members, allowing you to share your story and the importance of supporting music education in your community.
-When advocating to Congress, the most compelling arguments you can provide to legislators are based on personal experiences within their state.
+In addition to in-person advocacy on Capitol Hill, NAfME will continue to host online advocacy campaigns for advocates, allowing you to share your story and the importance of supporting music education in your community.
+Currently, the Arts Education Alliance is hosting a joint campaign for Dance, Music, Media Arts, Visual Arts, and Theatre advocates to show their support for key programs impacting the arts.
+We encourage you to join our ongoing campaign and share why music and the arts are important to you and your community!
+When advocating to Congress, the most compelling arguments you can provide are based on personal experiences within your state.
 This is why we need you, music education advocates, to rally together and show your support for these vital programs.
 Visit NAfME’s federal funding campaign for more information on how you can urge legislators to support these key education programs throughout the appropriations cycle.

 Top photo by © Ashlee Wilcox Photography, LLC